bernatferragut/WEB2/_posts/2019-12-11-Computational-thinking-origins.md

 ---
 layout: post
-title: COMPUTATION=> Computational thinking origins
+title: COMPUTATION DESIGN=> Computational thinking origins
 description: A course in Generative Art
 summary: A course in Generative Art with P5JS
 tags: COMPUTATION